Joel Carron, Data Scientist at Mode

 You can also combine different intervals in the same expression like this:

 You can use the same table to find orders placed on this day seven year ago by combining the

 DATE_TRUNC function to round your

-occurred_at values by day (since we want to know if something happened yesterday).
+occurred_at values by day (since we want to know if something happened this day).
 Then use a

 WHERE clause to return only values where the